Skip to main content

 Toggle “Asset” or “Area” to select the entity type.
 If you choose “Area,” you will be able to define a geofence for assets of this type.

-4. This is what the attributes section looks like:
+4. This is what the Attributes section looks like:

-5. This is what the controls section looks like:
+5. This is what the Controls section looks like:

-6. This is what the categorize section looks like:
+6. This is what the Categorize section looks like:

 7. When done filling out the information, click the create button at the bottom of the page.